Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 Loudoun CountyFauquier CountyRappahannock CountyWarren CountyClarke CountyCulpeper CountyMiddleburgThe PlainsWarrentonMarshallDelaplanePurcellville

 HughesNet and Viasat filled the connectivity gap in these areas for two decades.
-They were the only providers willing to sell service to an address where no cable or fiber existed.
-But the technology they use — high-altitude geostationary orbits — imposes fundamental performance limits that no plan upgrade can fix.
+They were the only providers willing to serve addresses where no cable or fiber existed.
+But the technology they operate — high-altitude geostationary orbits — imposes fundamental performance limits that no plan upgrade resolves.
+The constraint is physics, not bandwidth.
 Starlink operates on a different architecture entirely.

 The numbers tell most of the story.
 HughesNet and Viasat deliver usable download speeds — 25 Mbps on HughesNet's best plan, up to 100 Mbps on Viasat's premium tier — but the experience of using that connection is fundamentally different from what the speed number suggests.
 The reason is latency, and the reason for the latency is physics.